apjanke-demex/matlab-repro-logconfig-R2022a/README.md

 The issue is that the logging I do through the SLF4J API doesn't seem to respect the log configuration I set up using the Log4j 2 configuration API.
 This used to work in R2021b and earlier when I configured things using the Log4j 1 configuration API and then sent log messages through the SLF4J API.

+I think this effectively breaks [SLF4M](https://slf4m.janklab.net/) and any other code that's using SLF4J logging in Matlab.
+That's a bummer; logging is useful.

 ## Usage

 To use this repro code, get its Mcode folder on your Matlab path, and then use the `LogConfigReproForR22A` class: